-Table 2: Development Standards (Continued) A-2 District Development Standards MR District Development Standards Proposed ASLD Supplier Site A Development Standards Setback Require ements Front yard requirements: Section 701.D.3 shall apply to yards on an arterial or collector street, adjacent to a canal right-of-way, and when any yard on a public street is on a block where either side of the street contains residential zoning.
+Table 2: Development Standards (Continued) A-2 District Development Standards MR District Development Standards Proposed ASLD Supplier Site A Development Standards Setback Require ments Front yard requirements: Section 701.D.3 shall apply to yards on an arterial or collector street, adjacent to a canal right-of-way, and when any yard on a public street is on a block where either side of the street contains residential zoning.
 For any site development not exceeding four (4) stories or fifty-six (56) feet, the yard and area requirements set forth in the district with which the M-R district is combined shall control.
-For any Site development in excess of four (4) stories or fifty-six (56) feet: There shall be a front yard having a depth as provided in Section 701 D. Building & landscape setback adjacent to arterial and collector streets: Min. fifty (50) feet.
-Building & landscape setback adjacent to non- arterial and non-collector streets: Min. twenty (20) feet.
+For any Site development in excess of four (4) stories or fifty-six (56) feet: There shall be a front yard having a depth as provided in Section 701 D. Building & landscape setback adjacent to collector and arterial streets: Min. fifty (50) feet.
+Building & landscape setback adjacent to noncollector and non-arterial streets: Min. twenty (20) feet.
 Side yard requirements: For side and rear yards there shall be a thirty (30) foot setback where adjacent to a residential district for closed buildings and one hundred fifty feet for open buildings or use.
 For any Site development in excess of four (4) stories or fifty-six (56) feet: There shall be a side yards having a width as provided in section 701.D, subject to the exceptions provided in Section 701.A.3.
-Building and landscape setback adjacent to streets: Min. fifty (50) feet.
-Building & landscape setback adjacent to nonarterial and non-collector streets: Min. twenty (20) feet.
+Building & landscape setback adjacent to collector and arterial streets: Min. fifty (50) feet.
+Building & landscape setback adjacent to non- collector and non-arterial streets: Min. twenty (20) feet.
 Building and landscape setback not adjacent to streets: Min. zero (0) feet.
 Rear yard requirements: n/a For any Site development in excess of four (4) stories or fifty-six (56) feet: There shall be a rear yard having a depth as provided in Section 701.D.
-Building & landscape setback adjacent to non- arterial and non-collector streets: Min. twenty (20) feet.
+Building & landscape setback adjacent to non- collector and non-arterial streets: Min. twenty (20) feet.
 Building and landscape setback not adjacent to streets: Min. zero (0) feet.